SAP-archive/starter-NodeJS/README.md

 - Go to your bot page
 - Click on the **RUN** tab, and on the **Bot Hosting** menu
 - Connect your Github account
-- Select the repository you'vs just created
+- Select the repository you've just created
 - Wait a little, we're starting your instance in Amazon...

 Every time you will push on master, we'll deploy your code :clap: